tahanawfal/tahanawfal/README.md

 Hi ![](https://user-images.githubusercontent.com/18350557/176309783-0785949b-9127-417c-8b55-ab5a4333674e.gif)My name is Taha Nawfal
 ===================================================================================================================================

-Data Analyst
+Data Engineer
 ------------

-I am a performance officer at Van Steel with a background in data and financial analysis, specializing in data collection, transformation, and visualization to support strategic decision-making.
-Skilled in Excel, SQL, Power BI, Tableau, Python, and R, I bring experience from roles as a data entry clerk and sales operations coordinator.
-I hold a Bachelor’s in Communication Engineering and have completed projects analyzing diverse data sets, including marriage and divorce rates in Iraq, movie data, and bike marketing.
+As a Performance Officer at Van Steel, I leverage my skills in SQL, Python, and Tableau to automate data collection, transformation, and visualization, supporting strategic decision‑making for sales and commercial teams.
+I hold certifications in Data Analytics and Visualization from Google, IBM, and Microsoft in addition of my communication engineering background.
+In my spare time, I’ve undertaken personal projects, analyzing trends in US data jobs, marriage and divorce rates in Iraq, movie datasets, and strategy game statistics.
+I’m eager to build on this foundation as a Junior Data Engineer.

 * 🌍  I'm based in Iraq, Erbil
 * 🖥️  See my portfolio at [MyPortfolio](http://tahanawfal.carrd.co/)